 Benefits of Developing Brand Loyal Customers

 Recruiting new customers can be costly!
 That suggests developing brand loyal customers who continue to buy year after year is a priority for businesses from a cost standpoint.

 Customers who can be relied upon to continue to make purchases in the future can help ensure a sustainable cash flow.
-As well, brand loyal customers are more likely to share their experiences with a brand and refer others to buy, making them a secondary sales force.
+Brand loyal customers are also more likely to share their experiences with a brand and refer others to buy, making them a secondary sales force.
 Since most people associate with those who are similar in values and tastes to themselves, this sharing and referring can help an organization build a large base of ideally suited customers and sales.